1. Gautama Buddha was born in __________.

 Explanation: It laid down the code of conduct for monks and nuns.

-24. The core doctrine “Dependent Origination” (Pratityasamutpada) explains:
+24. The core doctrine “Dependent Origination” (Pratityasamutpada) explains__________.

 A) Theory of rebirth